Robinson Canó: Early life

 Cano's father, José Canó, signed with the New York Yankees as an amateur free agent in 1980 and pitched in the Yankees' and Atlanta Braves minor league systems before making his Major League debut and pitching six games for the Houston Astros in 1989.
 Robinson was named after baseball legend Jackie Robinson.

-Canó was born in San Pedro de Macorís, Dominican Republic, and grew up in the Dominican Republic, though he lived in New Jersey for three years.
+Canó was born on October 22, 1982 in San Pedro de Macorís, Dominican Republic, and grew up in the Dominican Republic, though he lived in New Jersey for three years.
 He spent seventh, eighth, and ninth grades in the Newark School System, attending Barringer High School for one year.
 When his family moved back to the Dominican Republic, Canó attended San Pedro Apostol High School in San Pedro de Macorís, where he played for the school's baseball and basketball teams.
 In the Dominican Winter Baseball League he plays for his hometown team, the Estrellas Orientales.

 Professional career

 Minor leagues

-After graduating from high school, Canó was signed by the Yankees on January 5, 2001 as an amateur free agent, receiving a signing bonus of over $100,000.
-He began playing in their minor league system that season, debuting with the Gulf Coast Yankees of the Rookie-level Gulf Coast League and the Staten Island Yankees of the Class-A Short Season New York–Penn League.
-Canó played for Staten Island and the Greensboro Bats of the Class-A South Atlantic League in 2002.
-Canó played for the Tampa Yankees of the Class-A Advanced Florida State League and Trenton Thunder of the Class-AA Eastern League in 2003, by which point he was viewed as a top prospect.
+After graduating from high school, Canó was signed by the Yankees on January 5, 2001, as an amateur free agent, receiving a signing bonus of over $100,000.
+He began playing in their minor league system that season, debuting with the Gulf Coast Yankees of the Rookie-level Gulf Coast League and the Staten Island Yankees of the Low–A New York–Penn League.
+Canó played for Staten Island and the Greensboro Bats of the Single–A South Atlantic League in 2002.
+Canó played for the Tampa Yankees of the High–A Florida State League and Trenton Thunder of the Double–A Eastern League in 2003, by which point he was viewed as a top prospect.
 Canó appeared in the 2003 All-Star Futures Game.

 Canó was one of the five prospects offered to the Texas Rangers to complete the Yankees' acquisition of Alex Rodriguez before the 2004 season.
 The Rangers selected Joaquín Árias instead.

-Canó began the 2004 season with Trenton, receiving a promotion to the Columbus Clippers of the Class-AAA International League.
+Canó began the 2004 season with Trenton, receiving a promotion to the Columbus Clippers of the Triple–A International League.
 When the Kansas City Royals began to seek trade offers for Carlos Beltrán, the Yankees moved Canó to third base in an effort to showcase Canó for the Royals.
 The next month, the Yankees attempted to trade him to the Arizona Diamondbacks as part of a package to acquire Randy Johnson.
 He began the 2005 season with Columbus.